-Designate a practitioner to take lead responsibility for safeguarding children (DSL).
+Designate a practitioner to take lead responsibility for safeguarding children known as the designated safeguarding lead (DSL).

 Have regard to the government's statutory guidance 'Working Together to Safeguard Children 2023' and to the 'Prevent duty guidance for England and Wales 2023'.